Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Dr. Nicole’s Why

-In 2023, Dr. Nicole’s second son was born with global body tension that presented as torticollis, head flattening, feeding challenges, and a series of related complications.
-Even with her extensive pediatric background, she often felt frustrated and overwhelmed.
-After persistent advocacy, her son was also diagnosed with a rare orthopedic condition called Sprengel’s Deformity.
-This journey, despite her knowledge and access to specialists, revealed significant gaps in the healthcare system.
-Experiencing firsthand the difference that advocacy and early intervention made for her son led her to create Movevery, a place where families feel seen, supported, and empowered.
+In 2023, my second son was born with global body tension that presented as torticollis, head flattening, feeding challenges, and a series of related complications.
+Even with my extensive pediatric background, I often felt frustrated and overwhelmed.
+After persistent advocacy, my son was also diagnosed with a rare orthopedic condition called Sprengel’s Deformity.
+This journey—despite my knowledge and access to specialists—revealed significant gaps in the healthcare system and inspired me to pursue even more continuing education.
+Experiencing firsthand the impact of advocacy, early intervention, and the importance of manual therapies led me to create Movevery—a place where families feel seen, supported, and empowered.

 Dr. Nicole highlights her priorities at Movevery, focusing on hands-on education and individualized care for child development.